xavierdidelot/xavierdidelot.github.io/simmlst.md

 ## SimMLST: Simulation of MLST data under a neutral model

+### Important notice

+SimMLST is no longer actively maintained as it has been superseeded by [SimBac](https://github.com/tbrown91/SimBac) which was described in the paper by [Brown et al (2016)](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000044).

+---
 ### Introduction

 Multi-locus sequence typing (<a target="_blank" href="http://en.wikipedia.org/wiki/MLST">MLST</a>) is a widely used method of characterization of bacterial isolates.
 It has been applied to over 50,000 isolates in over 50 different species and its results are freely available from the <a target="_blank" href="http://pubmlst.org/">pubMLST</a> website.
 This is the homepage of SimMLST, a coalescent method to jointly simulate MLST data and the clonal genealogy that gave rise to the sample.
 Such simulations are useful to make interpretations about real datasets.